List of Desperate Housewives characters: Bob Hunter and Lee McDermott

 Bob Hunter (Tuc Watkins) and Lee McDermott (Kevin Rahm) are the first gay couple to live on the fictitious Wisteria Lane.
 They first appeared in the season four episode "If There's Anything I Can't Stand" on October 21, 2007.
 Within the series, Bob is an attorney, and Lee is a real estate agent.
+At the end of season 7, they adopt a 10-year-old daughter named Jenny.

 Prior to the fourth season of Desperate Housewives, the series' sole leading gay character was Andrew Van de Kamp, whom critics noted as having a minimal role in season three.
 In July 2007, two months before the premiere of season four, series creator Marc Cherry announced that a gay couple would be moving to Wisteria Lane around the fifth episode of the new season.
 Cherry named the characters after ABC journalist Bob Woodruff and his wife, Lee, and based them on his own experiences and interactions with neighbors as a gay man.
 Cherry decided not to make the new characters "issue-oriented" and treat them like the heterosexual couples on the series.
 Actor Tuc Watkins was cast in the recurring role of Bob in August 2007, having previously auditioned for the role of Adam Mayfair for the series only a few weeks earlier.
 Kevin Rahm, who was cast as Bob's partner Lee, originally auditioned for Bob.

 Both Watkins and Rahm were promoted from recurring guest stars to series regulars for the seventh season.
 However, for the eighth and final season of the series, both of them were demoted to "Also starring".